Skip to main content

 What is Secured by Design and is it the same as SR3?

 Secured by Design is the official UK police initiative that accredits security products.
-It is separate from the BS EN 1627 classification system but complementary to it.
-A door can carry both an SR3 rating and Secured by Design accreditation — the former certifies physical resistance, the latter confirms police-approved security standards and ongoing manufacturing quality audits.
+It is separate from both the BS EN 1627 classification system (RC1 to RC6) and the LPS 1175 scheme (SR1 to SR8) but complementary to both.
+A door can carry an SR3 rating, an RC4 certification and Secured by Design accreditation simultaneously: the SR and RC ratings certify physical resistance under different methodologies, while Secured by Design confirms police-approved security standards and ongoing manufacturing quality audits.
+For a deeper technical breakdown of LPS 1175 SR3, see our SR3 residential steel door page.